Robert Bowes (diplomat): Death

+Bowes went to Scotland in the autumn of 1597, "crossing the water in dangerous tempests".
+He was ill and there was plague in Edinburgh.
+His wife waited at Berwick expecting his return from Scotland, and hearing his illness had worsened, she travelled to Edinburgh to meet him on 6 October.
+John Carey, the Chamberlain of Berwick, reported the progress of Bowes' sickness and canvassed for his job of Treasurer of Berwick.
+Bowes arrived at Berwick on 5 November, "keeping to his bed, and ever worse and worse".
+He was able to write to William Cecil, nominating his son Ralph Bowes to perform the duty of paying the garrison.
+He sent the letter with his servant Christopher Sheperdson.

-Like his brother, Sir George, he worked at his own cost, and was rewarded by not much more than royal gratitude.
-Elizabeth held him at his post, and he died in Berwick on 16 November 1597.
+Like his brother, Sir George, Robert Bowes worked at his own cost, and was rewarded by not much more than royal gratitude.
+Elizabeth held him at his post, and he died in Berwick on 15 or 6 November 1597.

 The Scottish poet and courtier William Fowler wrote an epitaph with the lines,And you white Swannes of Thames and Tweide proclame,Your grieuous losses, and his high desert,Who both his courses, and his cares did frame,All dangers from your bankes aye to divert.He lov'd his Queene and crowne with upright heart,Postponing private wealth, to publicke weale.

 His servant George Nicholson became the resident English diplomat or agent in Scotland.
 A nephew of Sir Robert Bowes, William Bowes, was ambassador to Scotland in 1598 and 1601.

 Marriages and issue

 He married firstly his first cousin, Anne Bowes, Anne (died c.
 1566), the daughter and coheir of Sir George Bowes of Dalden, by whom he had a son, Ralph Bowes (d.
 1623).

-He married secondly, in 1566, Eleanor Musgrave (1546-1623), daughter of Sir Richard Musgrave (1524-1555) of Hartley and Eden Hall in Cumberland and Agnes Wharton, by whom he had no issue.
+He married secondly, in 1566, Eleanor Musgrave (1546–1623), daughter of Sir Richard Musgrave (1524–1555) of Hartley and Eden Hall in Cumberland and Agnes Wharton, by whom he had no issue.

 Eleanor Bowes wrote to the diplomat and former court musician James Hudson in July 1596, describing her for fortunes in uncertain times, "or good like shall happen in my handling, or a farewell to my flitting tent for ever pitching in this place any more, ... and God send some better seasons".
 In June 1601 she had sent gifts to Anne of Denmark in Scotland with Roger Aston, and Bowes asked Robert Bruce of Kinnaird if his wife Martha Douglas could ask discretely if they had arrived.

 His sister Marjory Bowes (d.1560) married the Scottish church reformer John Knox.